matomatical/AI-games/README.md

 in pairs to create a Python program capable of playing the board game.

-We typically provide an online *battleground server* for the students to compete through without sharing code, and we also run an offline tournament at the end of the semester to find out which team has created the most adept program.
+We typically provide an online *battleground server* for the students to compete through without sharing code, and we also run an offline *tournament* at the end of the semester to find out which team has created the most adept program.

 This repository documents the games and projects themselves.

-Contact me to discuss a license (probably free for use in teaching).
+Some of them are even fun for humans to play, if I do say so myself!
+Check out Chexers and Expendibots, for example!

 ## Contents